xilaili/AOGNet/README.md

 please follow the official instruction to [install MXNet](https://mxnet.incubator.apache.org/install/index.html).

 ### Train on CIFAR-10/100 dataset
-As an example, use the following command to train an AOGNet on CIFAR-10, using two GPUs (gpu_id=0,1).
+As an example, use the following command to train an AOGNet on CIFAR-10 with training setup and network configuration defined in [cfgs/aog_cifar10.yaml](cfgs/aog_cifar10.yaml), using two GPUs (gpu_id=0,1).
 ```shell
 python main.py --cfg cfgs/aog_cifar10.yaml --gpus 0,1
 ```

 ### Train on ImageNet-1K dataset
-Use following command to train an AOGNet on ImageNet-1K, using four GPUs.
+Use following command to train an AOGNet on ImageNet-1K with training setup and network configuration defined in [cfgs/aog_imagenet.yaml](cfgs/aog_imagenet.yaml), using four GPUs.
 ```shell
 python main.py --cfg cfgs/aog_imagenet.yaml --gpus 0,1,2,3
 ```